When you purchase, we donate 50% of our earnings to our Featured Cause above.

 (2) 100% refund for a cancelled event does not include shipping.

 The Virginia Cavaliers, also known as Wahoos or Hoos, are the athletic teams representing the University of Virginia, located in Charlottesville.
 The CavaliersThe Virginia Cavaliers, also known as Wahoos or Hoos, are the athletic teams representing the University of Virginia, located in Charlottesville.
 The Cavaliers compete at the NCAA Division I level (FBS for football), in the Atlantic Coast Conference since 1953.
 Known simply as Virginia in sports media, UVA has twice won the Capital One Cup for men's sports (in 2015 and 2019) after leading the nation in overall athletic excellence.
-The Cavaliers have regularly placed among the Top 5 nationally.Virginia leads the ACC with 20 NCAA Championships in men's sports.
-The program has added seven NCAA titles in women's sports for a grand total of 27 NCAA titles, second overall in the conference out of 15 programs.
+The Cavaliers have regularly placed among the Top 5 nationally.Virginia leads the ACC with 21 NCAA Championships in men's sports.
+The program has added eight NCAA titles in women's sports for a grand total of 29 NCAA titles, second overall in the conference out of 15 programs.
 In "revenue sports", Virginia men's basketball won the NCAA Tournament Championship in 2019, won ACC Tournaments in 1976, in 2014 and in 2018, and have finished first in the ACC standings nine times.
-College Football Hall of Fame coach George Welsh retired with the most wins in ACC history (as of 2019, he places second) after leading Virginia football for nineteen years.Prominent NCAA championship programs include Virginia men's soccer (7 NCAA Championships), Virginia men's lacrosse (8 national titles including 6 NCAA Championships), Virginia men's tennis (159–0 ACC win streak from 2006 to 2016; 2013 and "three-peat" 2015–2017 NCAA Championships), and Virginia baseball (winners of the 2015 College World Series).
-Virginia women's rowing has added two recent NCAA Championships while Virginia women's lacrosse won NCAA Championships in 1991, 1993, and 2004.
+College Football Hall of Fame coach George Welsh retired with the most wins in ACC history (as of 2019, he places second) after leading Virginia football for nineteen years.Prominent NCAA championship programs include Virginia men's lacrosse (9 national titles including 7 NCAA Championships), Virginia men's soccer (7 NCAA Championships), Virginia men's tennis (159–0 ACC win streak from 2006 to 2016; 2013 and "three-peat" 2015–2017 NCAA Championships), and Virginia baseball (winners of the 2015 College World Series).
+Virginia women's swimming and diving won the Cavaliers' most recent national championship in 2021.
+Virginia women's rowing has added two recent NCAA Championships (2010 and 2012) while Virginia women's lacrosse won NCAA Championships in 1991, 1993, and 2004.
 Women's cross country won repeat NCAA Championships in 1981 and 1982.
 Non-NCAA national championships include six national titles in indoor men's tennis, two USILA titles in men's lacrosse, and one AIAW title in women's indoor track and field.
 UVA men's boxing was a leading collegiate program when boxing was a major national sport in the first half of the 20th century, completing four consecutive undefeated seasons between 1932 and 1936 and winning an unofficial NCAA Championship in 1938.The Cavalier mascot represents a mounted swordsman, and there are crossed swords or sabres in the official logo.
 An unofficial moniker, the “Wahoos”, or “Hoos” for short, based on the university's rallying cry "Wah-hoo-wah!" is also commonly used.
 Though originally only used by the student body, both terms—“Wahoos” and “Hoos”—have come into widespread usage with the local media as well.